oracle-livelabs/developer/sqlcl-mcp-server-intro/2-environment-set-up.md

   ![view-command-palette-on-windows](./images/lab-2/view-command-palette-on-windows.jpg "Command Pallette on PC")

-2. Once located, select the option.
+2. Once located, select the **Configure Cline SQLcl MCP** option.
 A preconfigured Cline configuration settings JSON file will appear.
 The details of your SQLcl installation will be preopulated; to include all required MCP Server settings and parameters

   ![configure-cline-sqlcl-mcp-server-option](./images/lab-2/search-for-sqlcl-mcp-by-keyword-on-pc.jpg " ")

-> &#9872; **Note:** Update to the latest version of SQL Developer for VS Code to use the embedded SQLcl that ships with this extension.
+> &#9872; **Note:** Update to the latest version of SQL Developer for VS Code to use the embedded SQLcl that ships with Oracle SQL Developer for VS Code.

 3. Preview the `cline_mcp_settings.json` configuration file.
 No updates are needed.